Rabies Day Out

 (0:10 – 0:29)

 Did you lose power?
 Yeah, we lost power several times.
-We have this old kerosene lamp that we have for times that we lose power, and I had an exam the next day, so I had to study by my lamplight to be prepared for my exam.
-Yeah, I lost the internet, too, and so I played the Google dinosaur game.
+We actually, um, we have this old kerosene lamp that we have for times that we lose power, and I had an exam the next day, so I had to study, like, by my lamplight to be prepared for my exam.
+Yeah, I lost internet too, and so I played the Google dinosaur game.

 (0:29 – 1:10)

 I love the dinosaur game.
-I was playing the dinosaur game, and Halloween was coming up.
-I was thinking, I want to be one of those inflatable T-Rex costumes.
-Still, I can’t because my girls keep choosing to be superheroes, so we’re there being Wonder Woman and Captain Marvel this time.
-However, I can think of at least four different reasons or times I can wear that dinosaur costume outside of Halloween.
+Yeah, so I was playing the dinosaur game, and Halloween’s coming up, and I was thinking, I really want to be one of those inflatable T-Rex costumes, but I can’t because my girls keep choosing to be superheroes, so we’re there being Wonder Woman and Captain Marvel this time, but I can think of at least, like, four different reasons, or four different times I can wear that dinosaur costume outside of Halloween.
 Oh, have you tried to convince them to be dinosaurs with you?
-Yes, dinosaurs are cool and everything, but I guess not as cool as superheroes, so next year I’ll just get the T-Rex costume and wear a cape.
+Yes, I think dinosaurs are cool and everything, but I guess not as cool as superheroes, so I’m thinking next year I’ll just get the T-Rex costume and just wear a cape.

 (1:10 – 1:19)